shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank Di Ma, Yangfei Guo, Qi Li, Shuhe Wang, Xiaoliang Wang, Hui Wang etc. for their valuable comments on this document.
+The authors would like to thank Di Ma, Yangfei Guo, Qi Li, Shuhe Wang, Xiaoliang Wang, Hui Wang, etc. for their valuable comments on this document.